KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 Hey people!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.

 Since I already mentioned the word _series_, this article will be the first post of a 2 part series.
-Today we’re going to create a Sass-powered customization API that can be plugged into a front-end API, such as a Wordpress theming framework or even allow live customization through JS.
+Today we’re going to create a Sass-powered customization API that can be plugged into a frontend API, such as a Wordpress theming framework or even allow live customization through JS.

 Today’s discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to _export_ JSON _from_ Sass and write it into a new file to use elsewhere in your projects.